Cookies

 Impedance tube configured with a duct with open end behind the sample.

-The 5th microphone captures the acoustic signal on the other side of the sample, which we call the tip microphone.
+This configuration contains a 5th microphone in a closed cavity behind the sample, which we call the tip microphone.
+The tip microphone captures the acoustic signal on the other side of the sample, which we call the tip microphone.
 Using the tip microphone, the volume flow through the sample can be obtained.
 For example for low frequencies, we know that the tip microphone signal is proportional to the U/(iω)U/(i\omega), i.e. the amount of air that is displaced through the sample.
-Indeed, a model is required for the cavity behind the sample.
+As the tip microphone does not directly pick up the pressure behind the sample, a model is required to infer the pcp_c from the tip microphone pressure.

-At ASCEE, we have done careful analysis for the size of such a cavity.
-When we make the cavity too small, this results in:
+At ASCEE, we have done careful analysis on the size of such a cavity.
+If we make the cavity too small this results in:

-• Hardly any volume flow through the sample, resulting in the problem that we are interested in the difference between two large numbers.
+• Hardly any volume flow through the sample, resulting in the problem that we need to calculate the difference between two large numbers.

 • Uncertainties due to viscothermal losses in the cavity.
 For example the compression / expansion will become more isothermal, instead of adiabatic.

-On the other hand, making the cavity too large results in:
+On the other hand, if we make the cavity too large this results in:

-• A too small signal at the tip microphone, resulting in the measurement of noise.
+• A too small signal at the tip microphone, resulting in noisy measurements.

-All by all, we conclude that this cavity size is a careful consideration, that has to take into account all aspects of the system, and the samples to be measured.
+All in all, we conclude that the cavity size needs to be chosen carefully, taking all aspects of the measurement system into account.
+Including the sample to be measured.

 Takeaways

-• Input impedance is important for determining the measurement range and system configuration
+• Input impedance is a property of both the sample and the configuration behind the sample.
+It is important for determining the measurement range and system configuration

 In my next post, we will dive into the different normalization options that are in use.
 Learn more on determining the right measurement configuration for µZ measurements.

-1. In this post, when specifying acoustic pressure or volume flow, we mean there phasors in frequency domain.
+1. In this post, when specifying acoustic pressure or volume flow, we mean their phasors in frequency domain.

-2. If we ignore the effect of the way it is mounted and the dependence of the properties of air (i.e. speed of sound, viscosity)
+2. That is, if we ignore for now the effect of the way it is mounted and the dependence of the properties of air (i.e. speed of sound, viscosity).
+For large variations in temperature, one has to correct for it.